erizov/Professor/semester_13/lecture_94_blockchain_analytics/flow_analysis/univer.en.md

 ## Algorithm Definition

-Flow Analysis is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Blockchain Flow Analysis is an algorithm used to solve specific problems in computer science.

 ## Technical Description

-Flow Analysis is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Blockchain Flow Analysis works by processing data sequentially according to specific rules and algorithms.

 ## Application in Computer Science